 Located in the parish of St Sampson – the life of St Sampson is one of the earliest recorded and relates how the saint travelled to Cornwall after studying in Dublin and established himself in Golant where the church now stands having erected a temporary shelter by the holy well, which can be seen from the south door.
 The church follows a traditional Celtic design, with some parts said to date from 1200, although the present building was consecrated in 1509 and restored in 1842.

 Golant has around 110 homes with a population of around 220 people.
-It has the Fishermans Arms pub, the Cormorant Hotel, Encounter Cornwall kayak centre and cafe and two art galleries.
+It has the Fishermans Arms pub, Encounter Cornwall kayak centre and cafe and an art gallery.
 The village also has a bed and breakfast and a number of holiday cottages.

 Located on the Saints Way, Golant is a popular stop-off for walkers.
 There is no public transport, school or shop in the village but there is a very active and friendly community who keep the Fishermans busy all year round supporting its quiz nights, card evenings and other events.
 There are also regular events organised by the Village Hall and Carnival committees and the village even has its own am-dram group, GRADS.

 An area of Outstanding Natural Beauty (AONB) Golant boasts scenic views all year round.
 The river’s east bank is owned by the National Trust.
 In the summer the river is a hive of boating activity and in the winter left mostly to cormorants, egrets, mallards, swans, herons and kingfishers that make the river their home.